OctopusDeploy/blog/blog/2021-05/deploying-nodejs/index.md

 - Package output folder: `${bamboo.build.working.directory}\artifacts`

 :::warning
-Similar to npm, you will need to install the Octopus Deploy CLI on the build server and define its location in Bamboo administration -> Executables
+Similar to npm, you will need to install the Octopus Deploy CLI on the build server and define its location in **{{Bamboo administration > Executables}}**
 :::

 ### Package the changelog file